 That being said, we will try our hardest to be respectful of the noise on weekends and evenings - but if you ever feel like there is an issue and/or complaint to be made - please do not hesitate to contact me phone or email.

-We will work our hardest to respect noise levels and upkeep the beautiful surroundings that are here.
+We will work our hardest to respect noise levels and upkeep the beautiful surroundings here.
 Thank you in advance for your patience and understanding for any potential inconvenience we may cause.

-Whether it’s before buying your new home for renovation or after the deals been finalized, it’s always good to look at the warranties, property surveys and consider neighbors before getting started.
+Whether it’s before buying your new home for renovation or after the deals have been finalized, it’s always good to look at the warranties and property surveys and consider neighbours before getting started.
+Looking for investment properties in Waterloo, ON?